flipcoder/textbeat/README.md

 I'm a fan of thinking about music and chords in a relative way that is not dependent on key.
 For this reason, decadence prefers relative note numbers/names over arbitrary note names (even though both are valid).

-If no number prefix is given, like in the above examples, it is always 1 (C).

 If you're writing a song in D minor, you will want to set the global or track key to D, making D note 1.
 (You could also set D to 6 if you're thinking modally)